Migrating to a General Purpose or I/O server

-Migrating your data to General Purpose or I/O optimized Cloud Server (product page) from a Standard Cloud Server can be a straightforward process with some planning and preparation.
+Migrating your data to a General Purpose or I/O-optimized cloud server (product page) from a Standard cloud server can be a straightforward process with some planning and preparation.

-For detailed advice on preparing a server for a smooth migration, please see the recommendations in this article on migration preparation.
-In particular, you can reduce the amount of data to be migrated by cleaning out old installers, rotating logs, and removing old cache and session files.
+For detailed advice on preparing a server for a smooth migration, see the recommendations in Prepare to migrate a Linux server.
+In particular, you can reduce the amount of data to be migrated by deleting old installers, rotating logs, and removing old cache and session files.

-You can also find a good list of items to keep in mind before migrating in this Before You Move to General Purpose or I/O Server checklist.
+You can also find a good list of items to consider before migrating in the Before you move to General Purpose or I/O server checklist.

-If you do plan to remove files from your server to help a migration go more quickly, we strongly recommend making a backup first to ensure that no essential data is inadvertently lost.
+If you plan to remove files from your server to speed up your migration, we recommend that you create a backup first to ensure that no essential data is lost.

-A server image can only be restored to the system disk of a General Purpose server (and similarly, images can only be taken from the system disk of a General Purpose, images cannot be saved for any data disks attached).
+The easiest way to migrate an existing server to a General Purpose server is to migrate an image of the existing server.
+A server image can be restored only to the system disk of a General Purpose server.
+(Similarly, images can be taken only from the system disk of a General Purpose server; images cannot be saved for any data disks attached).

 Images are restricted to the region in which they were created.
-General Purpose servers can only be created in the IAD, ORD, DFW, SYD, and LON regions at this time.
-Support for other regions will be added in the first half of 2014.
+General Purpose servers can currently be created in the IAD, ORD, DFW, SYD, and LON regions.

-If an image-based migration will work, that's the easiest approach you can take.
-For a reliable migration we recommend stopping any running applications before creating the image you'll restore to the new server.
+If an image-based migration works, we recommend using that approach.
+For a reliable migration, we recommend stopping any running applications before you create the image that you will restore to the new server.

-If you were able to use an image to migrate you're all set.
-If you're unable to use image-based migration, read on to prepare for a manual migration of your data.
+If you're unable to use image-based migration, read the following sections to prepare for a manual migration of your data.